How to configure Nikon Z6 wedding photography?

 Nikon Z6 wedding photography settings – wedding

-So, one of the most simple wedding photography tips is to avoid applying extremely low shutter speed (below 1/250 seconds) as it will vary from person to person as to how steady their hand is, but keeping it a minimum is recommended for taking the best wedding photographs.
+So, one of the simplest wedding photography tips is to avoid applying deficient shutter speed (below 1/250 seconds) as it will vary from person to person as to how steady their hand is, but keeping it a minimum is recommended for taking the best wedding photographs.

 See Also